nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 }
 ```

 Unfortunately, the output for `hashf_krlose` will be "extremely" sensitive to input patterns.
-It's easy to apply a little [**Gematria**](https://en.wikipedia.org/wiki/Gematria) ourselves to create input that will return the identical hashes repeatedly again.
+It's easy to apply a little [**Gematria**](https://en.wikipedia.org/wiki/Gematria) ourselves to create input that will repeatedly return identical hashes.

 For example: